 Compared to the Esoteric Playstyle, players are typically more drawn towards the First Intention playstyle since it is highly popular, mainly because it buffs up the damage done to enemies.
 It also allows players to place the main focus on their normal skills and buff them up with the tripods to unleash potent damage and decimate foes.

-The main downside of choosing the First Intention playstyle is that players will not be able to access the Esoteric skills and will have to only rely on the Normal skills that we mentioned before.
+The main downside of choosing the First Intention playstyle is that players will not be able to access the Esoteric skills and will have to rely only on the Normal skills that I mentioned before.
 Again, the engraving should be upgraded to level 3 to get the highest damage buff.

-This wraps up our Wardancer Build; we hope that you liked it!
-Let us know what you think of it in the comments down below!
+This wraps up my Wardancer Build; I hope that you liked it!
+Let me know what you think of it in the comments below!

 Build Courtesy: Fextralife